tstuefe/JEP387/jep.md

 The maximum size of a chunk should be large enough to hold the largest conceivable InstanceKlass structure, plus a healthy margin.
 I estimate this currently at 4MB.
 It should be limited upward since the larger this size is, the (slightly) more expensive chunk splitting and merging becomes.

+Note that even with this large size - much larger than todays 64K medium chunks, chunk merging and splitting would still be faster: We need 12 operations to form the largest possible chunk (4M) from the smallest possible chunk (1K) whereas today we need 16 operations to form a 64K medium chunk from 16 4K small chunks.

 ##### We do not need Humongous chunks anymore

 Humongous chunks have been a major hindrance in JDK-8198423.
-Their existence makes chunk splitting and merging very complicated.
-I propose to just get rid of them since with this proposal they will loose their purpose.
+Their existence makes the chunk splitting and merging code very complex.
+I propose to get rid of them since with this proposal they will loose their purpose.

 Humongous chunks are currently needed because: